kaczmarekpawel/react-scripts-LargeList/README.md

 ```

 ## Building application
-If You want to check to optimized version of the app
+To build the optimized version of the app
 - Build application
 ```sh
 npm run build